-7.5 Is there a right to a stand-alone action and follow-on right of action within consumer law?
+7.6 Is there a right to a stand-alone action and follow-on right of action within consumer law?
 Who has standing to bring these actions?

 Under the FAOC, a consumer organisation may file a class action lawsuit.
 Such class action lawsuit constitutes the consumer organisation's right to a stand-alone action (Article 70, FAOC).
 Meanwhile, the follow-up measure for corrective orders or recall orders is the criminal punishment under Article 84(1)1 of the FAOC.
-Such criminal punishment may be imposed only if the relevant business refuses to comply with the above orders, and such criminal punishment is imposed in the following order: firstly, the prosecutors' office files charges against the business; and secondly, the court makes a judgment.
+Such criminal punishment may be imposed only if the relevant business refuses to comply with the above orders, and such criminal punishment is imposed in the following order: first the prosecutors' office files charges against the business, and then the court makes a judgment.

-7.6 Is there a statute of limitations for bringing standalone or follow-on actions?
+7.7 Is there a statute of limitations for bringing standalone or follow-on actions?

-The class action lawsuit by a consumer organisation may be filed only if the rights and interests of consumers relating to their lives, bodies, or properties, continue to be infringed upon (Article 70, FAOC); there is no time limit, such as statute of limitations, imposed.
-Meanwhile, criminal punishment under Article 84(1)1 of the FAOC and Article 124(1)9 of the Monopoly Regulation and the Fair Trade Act are subject to a five-year statute of limitations under Articles 249(1)5 and 250 of the Criminal Procedure Act and Article 50 of the Criminal Act.
+Because the class action lawsuit by a consumer organisation may be filed only if the rights and interests of consumers relating to their lives, bodies, or properties, continue to be infringed upon (Article 70, FAOC), there is no time limit, such as statute of limitations, imposed.
+Meanwhile, criminal punishment under Article 84(1)1 of the FAOC and Article 124(1)9 of the Monopoly Regulation and Fair Trade Act are subject to a five-year of statute of limitations under Articles 249(1)5 and 250 of the Criminal Procedure Act and Article 50 of the Criminal Act.

-7.7 Describe any international or regional cooperative mechanisms (e.g., MOUs) in which your jurisdiction is involved in the enforcement of consumer protection.
+7.8 Describe any international or regional cooperative mechanisms (e.g., MOUs) in which your jurisdiction is involved in the enforcement of consumer protection.

-International organisations such as the UN, the Organisation for Economic Co-operation and Development ("OECD"), and the International Consumer Product Health and Safety Organization ("ICJPSO") continuously engage in discussions related to consumer protection.
-The UN addresses consumer policies through bodies like the United Nations Conference on Trade and Development ("UNCTAD") and the United Nations Commission on International Trade Law ("UNCITRAL").
-The OECD has established the Committee on Consumer Policy ("CCP"), which focuses on consumer issues.
-ICJPSO hosts an international network dedicated to consumer safety, under which the International Consumer Product Safety Committee ("ICPSC") serves as a collaborative body of national agencies responsible for consumer product safety.
-South Korea actively participates in these discussions and collaborates in the international processes facilitated by these organisations.
+According to the Consumer Policy Trends dated September 30, 2019 issued by the Korea Consumer Agency, international agencies, such as the United Nations (UN), Organization for Economic Cooperation and Development (OECD), and the International Consumer Product Health and Safety Organization (ICPHSO) are continuously carrying out discussions with respect to consumer protection.
+For instance, the UN deals with consumer policy issues through the United Nations Conference on Trade and Development (UNCTAD) and United Nations Commission on International Trade Law (UNCITRAL), and the OECD has in place the Committee on Consumer Policy (CCP) to deal with such issues.
+ICPHSO is a global cooperative network concerned with consumer safety and it has in place International Consumer Product Safety Caucus in various countries around the world.
+Korea continues to take part in the discussions and global cooperative efforts with these international organisations.

-Appeals
+8 Appeals